 High density line sampling in Power BI

-Beginning with the June 2017 release of the Power BI Desktop and updates to the Power BI service, a new sampling algorithm is available that improves visuals that sample high density data.
+Beginning with the June 2017 release of the Power BI Desktop and updates to the Power BI service, a new sampling algorithm is available that improves visuals that sample high-density data.
 For example, you might create a line chart from your retail stores’ sales results, each store having more than ten thousand sales receipts each year.
-A line chart of such sales information would sample data (select a meaningful representation of that data, to illustrate how sales varies over time) from the data for each store, and create a multi-series line chart that thereby represents underlying data.
-This is common practice in visualizing high density data, and Power BI Desktop has improved its sampling of high density data, the details of which are described in this article.
+A line chart of such sales information would sample data (select a meaningful representation of that data, to illustrate how sales varies over time) from the data for each store, and create a multi-series line chart that thereby represents the underlying data.
+This is common practice in visualizing high-density data.
+Power BI Desktop has improved its sampling of high-density data, the details of which are described in this article.

-The high density sampling algorithm described in this article applies to, and is available in, both Power BI Desktop and the Power BI service.
+The High Density Sampling algorithm described in this article is available in both Power BI Desktop and the Power BI service.

 How high density line sampling works

 Previously, Power BI selected a collection of sample data points in the full range of underlying data in a deterministic fashion.
-For example, for high density data on a visual spanning one calendar year, there might be 350 sample data points displayed in the visual, each of which was selected to ensure the full range of data (the overall series of underlying data) was represented in the visual.
-To help understand how this happens, imagine we were plotting stock price over a one-year period, and selected 365 data points to create a line chart visual (that's one data point for each day).
+For example, for high-density data on a visual spanning one calendar year, there might be 350 sample data points displayed in the visual, each of which was selected to ensure the full range of data (the overall series of underlying data) was represented in the visual.
+To help understand how this happens, imagine plotting a stock price over a one-year period,and selecting 365 data points to create a line chart visual (that's one data point for each day).

-By definition, high density data is sampled to enable visualizations that can be created reasonably quickly, are responsive to interactivity (too many data points on a visual can bog it down, and can detract from the visibility of trends).
-How such data is sampled, to provide the best visualization experience, is what drives the creation of the sampling algorithm.
-In Power BI Desktop, the algorithm has been improved to provide the best combination of responsiveness, representation, and clear preservation of important points in each time slice.
+By definition, high-density data is sampled to create visualizations reasonably quickly that are responsive to interactivity.
+Too many data points on a visual can bog it down, and can detract from the visibility of trends.
+So, how the data is sampled is what drives the creation of the sampling algorithm to provide the best visualization experience.
+In Power BI Desktop, the algorithm is now improved to provide the best combination of responsiveness, representation, and clear preservation of important points in each time slice.

 How the new line sampling algorithm works